matrn/OTAwriteBIN/README.md

 OTA write BIN
 ==========

-This simple bash script will find compiled arduino sketch in /tmp directory and uploads it to ESP using espota.py program.
+This bash script will find compiled arduino sketch or SPIFFS image in /tmp directory and uploads it to ESP using espota.py program.

 ## Usage